syedecryptr/timesheet/README.md

 To start script at 2:00pm everyday.

-    add an alias of the chromedriver in the /usr/bin directory: sudo ln -s /path/to/chromedriver /usr/bin
+    Add an alias of the chromedriver in the /usr/bin directory: sudo ln -s /path/to/chromedriver /usr/bin

     Make the script executable by: